yousifalani03/terraform-iam-security-project/README.md

 ## 🎯 Project Overview

 This project demonstrates how to implement enterprise-grade AWS IAM security using Infrastructure as Code (IaC) principles.
-Starting from a vulnerable environment with shared credentials and overprivileged access, we built a secure, scalable IAM foundation for a fictional startup.
+Starting from a vulnerable environment with shared credentials and overprivileged access, I built a secure, scalable IAM foundation for a fictional startup.

 ### Key Objectives
 - ✅ Eliminate shared credentials and implement individual user accounts